How to make money as a teenager is a question I was recently asked by my now teenage daughter, who’s eager to make some of her own cash.

-I would generally recommend using an email address which doesn’t give away you real name and age, or any personal details.
+I would generally recommend using an email address that doesn’t give away your real name and age, or any personal details.

 This will help you get organised with each site and prevent opportunities from getting lost amongst your other emails.

 Surveys: These can be frustrating at times, as you may find you get started on one, but then get screened out.
 Don’t worry though, as this is totally normal.
 Just try something else.